Tushar-9802/DPDPA/readme.md

 * Monitoring MEITY website (https://www.meity.gov.in/) for updates
 * Subscribing to official government notifications
 * Re-assessing compliance if laws change
-* Updating processes to reflect new requirements
+* Updating documents to reflect new requirements

 ### Data Accuracy